guest-dc/soundreload/README.md

 # soundreload
-A Minecraft mod that aims to fix the legacy LWJGL OpenAL sound system crash on modern systems.
+A Minecraft Forge client-side mod that fixes the old LWJGL OpenAL sound system version crash on modern hardware/systems.